'Juno' star Elliot Page comes out as transgender - RFI

 While largely absent from big-budget Hollywood blockbusters since 2014's "X-Men: Days of Future Past," Page has repeatedly shrugged off suggestions of being typecast or shunned by Tinseltown.

+On Monday, Cox described being the victim of a recent transphobic attack in Los Angeles, underlining the hostility facing many transgender individuals in the entertainment industry and beyond.

 "The truth is, despite feeling profoundly happy right now...
-I'm scared of the invasiveness, the hate, the 'jokes' and of violence," wrote Page in his post identifying as transgender.
+I'm scared of the invasiveness, the hate, the 'jokes' and of violence," wrote Page.

 Page also railed against politicians who "criminalize trans health care and deny our right to exist," as well as influential public figures who use "a massive platform who continue to spew hostility towards the trans community."